ArtBlocks/artbot/README.md

 1. Invite ArtBot to your server by clicking [here](https://discord.com/oauth2/authorize?client_id=794646394420854824&scope=bot&permissions=19520).
 Note that you must have the "Manage Server" permission on the desired server to invite Art Bot.
 2. As a PBAB partner you most likely have a contract of your own.
 To configure this you will have to follow the [optional configuration](#optional-configuration) scheme in `ProjectConfig/partnerContracts.json` by adding a new entry.

+> :warning: Address must be all lowercase characters

 **Example Config**